open-voice-interoperability/website/site/content/white_papers/_index.md

   public comments on <a
   href="https://openvoicenetwork.groups.io/g/whitepapers/topics" target="_blank"
   rel="noopener">Groups.io</a>.
-We look forward to hearing your thoughts, questions, and criticisms on each publication.<br></br>Alternatively, email
+We look forward to hearing your thoughts, questions, and criticisms on each publication.<br></br>Alternatively, email <a href="openvoicenetwork.whitepapers@openvoicenetwork.org"><strong>openvoicenetwork.whitepapers@openvoicenetwork.org</strong></a>
-  <strong>openvoicenetwork.whitepapers@openvoicenetwork.org</strong> to leave
-  feedback on each paper anonymously.
+  to leave feedback on each paper anonymously.
 Please include the paper title in the subject line of your email.
 callToAction: Read Paper
 callToActionFeedback: Email Feedback
 ---